Step 4: Full View

 Should Engineer A accept the forensic expert engagement for Attorney X given that Engineer B, the opposing expert, is a member of a subcommittee under Engineer A's institutional supervisory authority as committee chair, or does the structural power asymmetry counsel declining the engagement and recommending a conflict-free alternative?

-Accept With Disclosure and Behavioral Restraints Board's choice Accept the forensic engagement, disclose the committee chairmanship and Engineer B's subcommittee membership to Attorney X immediately upon discovery, implement communication restraint with Engineer B, and voluntarily recuse from committee oversight of Engineer B's subcommittee for the duration of the litigation
+O1 Accept the forensic engagement, disclose the committee chairmanship and Engineer B's subcommittee membership to Attorney X immediately upon discovery, implement communication restraint with Engineer B, and voluntarily recuse from committee oversight of Engineer B's subcommittee for the duration of the litigation Board's choice

 Two primary warrant clusters compete.
 First, the Volunteer Standards Role Non-Preclusion principle holds that engineers who contribute to standards bodies should not be categorically barred from forensic work: volunteer committee service is a public benefit, and penalizing it by foreclosing professional engagements would deter participation in standards development.
 The Board's 'no clear or apparent conflict' finding operationalizes this principle by setting a high threshold for disqualification.
 Second, the Dual Role Appearance of Impropriety Avoidance principle holds that when the volunteer role places the engineer in a position of institutional supervisory authority over the opposing expert in active litigation, the appearance of impropriety is structural rather than merely theoretical, and a consequentialist analysis reveals that the aggregate harm to the standards body's integrity from Engineer A's dual role may outweigh the marginal benefit of his particular forensic expertise, especially given the availability of conflict-free alternatives.